TrejGun/hot-potato-using-nestjs-microservices/README.md

 Welcome to Hot Potato example.

-Currently there are 2 service API and Player
+Currently, there are 2 service API and Player

 # Docker